 In addition to his responsibilities for both AFCM and Jim Kaseman Ministries, Jim ministers throughout the year in churches, conventions, and Bible schools.
 He has traveled to more than 30 countries obeying God’s call to go to the nations.
 Having seen in his own life the transforming power of the Word of God, he is committed to the presentation of the Gospel in simplicity, with power, love, and joy.

 Jim and his wife, Kathleen, were married almost 58 years before she went home to heaven.
 Jim’s desire is to fulfill the call of God on his life and hear Him say, “Well done – you’ve done everything I’ve asked you to do.”

 Jim Kaseman entered full time ministry in 1975 when he accepted the invitation to pastor a church in Minnesota.
 A year later, Jim Kaseman Ministries was founded and became instrumental in establishing 27 churches in Minnesota and the surrounding area.

 The Association of Faith Churches and Ministers (AFCM) was founded by Jim and Kathleen Kaseman in 1978 for the purpose of equipping and empowering ministers to fulfill their destiny, while promoting fellowship and unity in the body of Christ.

 AFCM is a diverse group of ministers committed to fulfilling the Great Commission to “…go ye into all the world and preach the gospel to every creature.”

-- Supply a means of Godly encouragement and counsel to ministers in accuracy of doctrine and integrity of character.
+We equip ministers to reach their most effective potential in ministry through licensing, ordination, and affiliation and supplying a means of Godly encouragement and counsel in accuracy of doctrine and integrity of character.